-The valley’s and hills are covered in a thick blanket of snow, the tree branches long since barren, reach up to the sky.
-Wooden clad houses pepper the hillsides and the village church steeples contrasts against the sky.
-Moreover, the sheer absence of colour creates an almost black and white image in my minds eye!
+The valleys and hills are covered in a thick blanket of snow, and the tree branches long since barren, reach up to the sky.
+Wooden-clad houses pepper the hillsides and the village church steeples contrast against the sky.
+Moreover, the sheer absence of colour creates an almost black-and-white image in my mind’s eye!
 Puffs of white steam escape from everyone’s lips as they brave the cold to hit the slopes!
-Finally I look and -11 registers on the dashboard, leaving me to wonder, why on earth I ever decided to learn to ski in Germany?
+Finally, I look and -11 registers on the dashboard, leaving me to wonder, why on earth I ever decided to learn to ski in Germany?

-Leave Frankfurt and in under 2 hours you can reach the outskirts of the forest that once ignited the imaginations of the Brothers Grimm!
-Although in fairness, during the winter months it definitely has more of CS Lewis feel than the Brothers Grimm.
-Venture yet further inwards and you’ll find yourself at the foot of the Feldberg where you are free to carve up the slopes and ski to your hearts content.
+Leave Frankfurt and in under 2 hours, you can reach the outskirts of the forest that once ignited the imaginations of the Brothers Grimm!
+Although in fairness, during the winter months, it has more of a CS Lewis feel than the Brothers Grimm.
+Venture yet further inwards and you’ll find yourself at the foot of the Feldberg where you are free to carve up the slopes and ski to your heart’s content.

 So whilst we have also skied in the Winterberg I will focus here on the more popular and larger Feldberg in Black Forest.